msteffensen19/InstallDockerOnNimbusClient/README.md

 # InstallDockerOnNimbusClient
 Install Docker on NimbusClient machines.

-This Powershell script will install Docker on a NimbusClient VM.
+This PowerShell script will install Docker on a NimbusClient VM.
 This is done to allow running LoadRunner Enterprise as a container.

-Just clone this repo into any folder and then double-click the InstallDockerOnNimbusClient.ps1 file.
-This will start a Powershell command window which will first install a Docker repository and then install Docker on Windows.
-It will then reboot the machine and continue installing other utilities.
-After everything installs, it will run the "nimbusapp --version" command to verify that docker and nimbusapp are working properly.
+Ton install this, just clone this repo into any folder and then select the InstallDockerOnNimbusClient.ps1 file and right click the file and select Run with PowerShell.
+This will start a PowerShell command window which will first install a Docker repository and then install Docker on Windows.
+It will then ask to reboot the machine and continue installing other utilities.
+After everything installs, it will run the "nimbusapp --version" command to verify that docker and nimbusapp are installed and working properly.

-As part of the installation, a modified version of nimbusapp is installed which kills LR Agent (magentproc.exe) when a "nimbusapp lre start" command is run (since the agent conflicts with an LRE process) and it also starts the LRE agent when a "nimbusapp lre stop" command is run.
+As part of the installation, a modified version of nimbusapp is installed which kills the LR Agent (magentproc.exe) when a "nimbusapp lre start" command is run (since the agent conflicts with an LRE process) and it also starts the LRE Agent when a "nimbusapp lre stop" command is run.

 After the installation you should update your browser shortcuts for LRE LoadTest and LRE Admin to replace NimbusWindows.aos.com with